johntdyer/tropo-operations-tool/README.md

 ##### Disable SSL validation

-For some hosts, especially development ones, you want to use a self signed certificiate.
+For some hosts, especially development ones, you want to use a self signed certificate.
 This can be done by simply adding the following flag globally or per backend

     [development]
     url: %(protocol)splayground.tropo.com%(route)s